Codecademy/docs/content/html/concepts/semantic-html/terms/details/details.md

 ---
-Title: '<details>'
+Title: "<details>"
-Description: 'Encapsulates the <summary> element and any additional details which are only visible when the element is in an open state.'
+Description: "Encapsulates the <summary> element and any additional details which are only visible when the element is in an open state."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Semantic'
+  - "Semantic"
-  - 'Tags'
+  - "Tags"
-  - 'Accessibility'
+  - "Accessibility"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<details>` semantic HTML element encapsulates the `<summary>` element and any additional elements that are only visible when the `<details>` element is in an open state.